 The release of LH is regulated by gonadotropin-releasing hormone (GnRH) from the hypothalamus.
 Levels of circulating testosterone are maintained within normal limits by negative feedback at the level of the hypothalamus and pituitary.

 Approximately 98% of plasma testosterone is present in a biologically inactive protein bound form.
 Free testosterone enters cells by diffusion across the cell membrane.
 In some tissues, including the brain, pituitary, and kidney, unmodified testosterone is bound by the androgen receptor.
-In other tissues, including the prostate, seminal vesicles, epididymis, adrenals, liver, and skin, testosterone is efficiently converted ...
+In other tissues, including the prostate, seminal vesicles, epididymis, adrenals, liver, and skin, ...